What is Free Cash Flow Yield?

-The Free Cash Flow (FCF) Yield measures the amount of cash generated from the core operations of a company relative to its valuation.
+The Free Cash Flow Yield (FCF) measures the amount of cash generated from the core operations of a company relative to its valuation, expressed as a percentage.

-The FCF yield metric matters because companies that generate more cash flow than they spend are less reliant on the capital markets for external financing.
+The free cash flow yield (FCF) metric matters because companies that generate more discretionary cash flow than they spend are less reliant on the capital markets for external financing.

 Cash-flow generative companies are self-sufficient in being able to fund their growth plans themselves – and are thus worth more and valued at higher multiples by the market.